-Silver is a soft, malleable metal with a characteristic sheen.
+This material is a soft, malleable metal with a characteristic sheen.
 It has the highest thermal and electrical conductivities of all metals.
 It is generally found pure, or in sulphide or arsenide ores.
 The pure metal is stable to water and oxygen, however when it comes in touch with sulphur in the air it creates the characteristic black layer of silver sulphide.
 It is soluble in sulphuric and nitric acids.
-Some silver salts are sensitive to light and are key in the silver gelatine process in photography.
+Some Silver salts are sensitive to light and are key in the silver gelatine process in photography.

 It is also known for its reflectivity – when polished, it becomes the most reflective surface on Earth.
 It is so reflective it is used in the making of crystalline solar panels.
 Nuclear energy also uses Silver.
 It is often employed in control rods to capture neutrons and slow the rate of fission in nuclear reactors.
 Inserting the control rods into the nuclear core slows the reaction, while removing them speeds it up.
 It can also be used to prevent the growth of bacteria and can replace other bacteria-preventing chemicals like chlorine in water filters, water purifiers, swimming pools, and even clothes.